6 Basic Marketing Strategies to Increase Your Business

 That's where a marketing strategy comes in, and there are some best practices to follow when creating them.

 Marketing Is More Than Advertising

-1) Offer some free classes/workshops related to your products and/or services—in your home, in a rented venue or through a local education institution such as a Community College.
+People love new learning experiences.
+Try offering classes or workshops related to your products or services—in your home, in a rented venue, or at a local educational institution such as a community college.
 Target specific audiences or events, if appropriate.
-For instance, someone with a beading business might offer special workshops on Beaded Christmas Projects or Beading for Girls.
-A yoga instructor might offer classes such as Yoga for Men or Yoga for Seniors.
+For instance, someone with a beading business might offer special workshops on "Beaded Christmas Projects" or "Beading for Girls."
+A yoga instructor might offer classes such as "Yoga for Men" or "Yoga for Seniors."

 The Marketing Rope

 In most cases, advertising won't be effective unless it's part of a coordinated marketing plan.
 Think of marketing as a rope and advertising as one strand in that rope.
 How strong is one strand of rope going to be?

 A mix of basic marketing strategies, such as advertising in conjunction with the strategies above, will get you the marketing results you want.
 None of these marketing strategies is going to draw hordes of customers overnight, but assuming you have a good product or service and you work at them consistently, you will ideally gradually see an increase in customers and sales.